Belfraw/car_estimation/README.md

 The problem is that when switching between the instrument panel image and the sheet image, the previously selected image remains, so I want to be able to switch it well.

+I'm not sure how to create a component, so I'd like to study in books and divide the code into components.
 ## Deploy